Kennyslaboratory/OAuth2-Security-Cheatsheet/README.md

 As a general rule of thumb, if you are developing a standard Web Application or Native Mobile Application then you should be using the Authorization Code Grant.
 The Implicit Grant was generally how we used to do things before CORS support was widely available but I rarely if ever see a use for the Implicit Grant Type now.
 **Example:**
  * If you're building a classic web application: Use the Authorization Code Grant.
- * If you're building a single page application: Use the Authorization Code Grant without secrets.
+ * If you're building a single page application: Use the Authorization Code Grant **without secrets**.
    * Read more about developing OAuth2 Flow for Single Page Apps, [here](https://www.oauth.com/oauth2-servers/single-page-apps/#:~:text=The%20only%20way%20the%20authorization,using%20a%20registered%20redirect%20URL.).
  * If you are building a native mobile application: Use the Authorization Code Grant with [PKCE](https://medium.com/identity-beyond-borders/what-the-heck-is-pkce-40662e801a76).
- * If your client is 100% internal and is authenticating trusted APIs and not unknown users, therefore, it's absolutely trusted with user credentials (i.e. the Facebook app accessing Facebook Auth): In these rarer cases, Use the Resource Owner Password Grant.
+ * If your client is 100% internal and is authenticating with trusted APIs and not unknown users, then it's probably *absolutely trusted*.
+In this can you can use user credentials (i.e. the Facebook app accessing Facebook Auth): In this case, Use the Resource Owner Password Grant.
  * If your client is the sole owner of the data, and there is no user login: Use the Client Credentials Grant.

 ## Where should I store my Access/Refresh Tokens..?